mdn/content/files/en-us/web/accessibility/cognitive_accessibility/index.md

 ## WCAG Guidelines

 WCAG, Web Content Accessibility Guidelines, includes several guidelines to improve cognitive accessibility.
-These <span class="js-about-item-abstr">guidelines are published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C), the main international standards organization for the Internet.
-This group is also responsible for the <a href="/en-US/docs/Web/Accessibility/ARIA/ARIA_Guides">Accessible Rich Internet Application (ARIA)</a> guidelines.</span>
+These guidelines are published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C), the main international standards organization for the Internet.
+This group is also responsible for the [Accessible Rich Internet Application (ARIA)](/en-US/docs/Web/Accessibility/ARIA/ARIA_Guides guidelines.

 WCAG are guided by four principles: websites must be Perceivable, Operable, Understandable, and Robust.
 To this end, they define 17 specific guidelines, of which six are especially relevant for cognitive accessibility.